© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 .

-COMMISSIONED & PRIVATE 'GRAFFITI/PUBLIC-ART': HOUSES IN AN EXPENSIVE LONDON SUBURB
+COMMISSIONED & PRIVATE 'GRAFFITI/PUBLIC-ART': NEIGHBOURING HOUSE GARAGES IN AN EXPENSIVE LONDON SUBURB

 .